OS-Guild/graphql-to-mongodb/README.md

 # graphql-to-mongodb
 [![Build Status](https://travis-ci.org/Soluto/graphql-to-mongodb.svg?branch=master)](https://travis-ci.org/Soluto/graphql-to-mongodb)

-If you want to grant your Nodejs GraphQL service a whole lot of the power of the MongoDb database standing behind it with very little hassle, you've come to the right place!
+If you want to grant your NodeJS GraphQL service a whole lot of the power of the MongoDB database standing behind it with very little hassle, you've come to the right place!

 ### [Examples](./examples)
 ### [Change Log](./CHANGELOG.md)
 ### [Blog Post](https://blog.solutotlv.com/graphql-to-mongodb-or-how-i-learned-to-stop-worrying-and-love-generated-query-apis/?utm_source=README)

-### Lets take a look at the most common use case, ```getMongoDbQueryResolver``` and ```getGraphQLQueryArgs```:
+### Let's take a look at the most common use case, ```getMongoDbQueryResolver``` and ```getGraphQLQueryArgs```:

 **Given a simple GraphQL type:**
 ```js